How To Stage Your Home for Sale

 Before you put your house on the market, consider the best way to sell your house: careful home staging.
 Some advantages to home staging include fewer days on the market and higher selling prices.
 If you want to sell your home quickly, think about a thoroughly thought out home staging strategy.

 Look at staging your house as creating an "image" for your home like a PR firm would do for a famous politician.
 Just like creating a style garners the spotlight to a public figure, staging makes your real estate look better when it's on the market.

-Making ready your property for an Open House shouldn't be thought of as a problem.
-Instead it can be a fun and inventive task.
-Together, we'll work to get a premium offer for your house.
-Start with these home staging tips and you'll see that your house sits fewer days on the market :
+Staging your property for an Open House shouldn't be thought of as an annoying experience.
+It can turn into an eye-opening and inventive activity.
+Together, we'll work to get a premium offer for your property.
+Below are a few home staging tricks to get you started:

-Curb appeal is your only chance to make a great first impression on buyers before they enter your house.
-The pluses and minuses that jump out at buyers form their first perception of your home and how you perform home's regular maintenance.Understanding this assists us in deciding what we can do to draw buyers from the street and into your home.
-If your home's exterior isn't inviting with touched up paint and bright garden plants it's time to get those things done.
-Refer to the Curb Appeal Checklist and elevate your house's final selling price.
+Begin with the outside of your house, or your curb appeal.
+Take a fresh look at the outside of your home from the view of a passerby.
+What do you notice first?
+What dollar-earning features seem to fade into the background?Knowing this assists us in determining what measures we can take to draw buyers from the street and into your home.
+If your home's exterior isn't inviting with retouched paint and colorful greenery it's time to get those things done.
+Refer to the Curb Appeal Checklist and elevate your home's final selling price.

 Setting the Stage